xXdaWeagodXx/Akouz-OSU-7k-Keypad/README.md

 qmk compile -kb akouzosu7 -km via
 ```

-I probably not gonna post the details of my physical keyboard build as

-the size and placement of the keys are created by my taste.

 I recommend you to design the physical machine by your taste :)

 ## Feature